parsingphase/parsingphase.github.io/mastodon/index.md

 ## Is there verification?

 Sort-of.
-There's no "blue tick" to say you've shown someone your ID or paid a few bucks (if you see blue ticks, users have added an emoji to their username).
+There's no "blue tick" to say you've shown someone your ID or paid a few bucks (if you see blue ticks, users have added an emoji to their username, as a bit of an in-joke).
 But if you own a website, you can "prove" that you're the owner of that site and it'll be highlighted on your profile.

 # Finally